szaumoor/ZSTweaks/ZSTweaks/README.md

 - BAM changed so its gem on the hilt looks green, like Artemis Entreri's dagger.
 - Description changed to something different than Soultaker dagger.
 Check "unique_descriptions.md"
 - Gleams red
-- Changes of draining levels is now 18%, and it drains 2 levels
+- Changes of draining levels is now 18%, and it drains 2 levels.
+Recover 1d6 HP plus 10% of your max health upon draining levels.
 - 1 HP drained per hit; 3 HP when wielded by vampires
 - Targets killed while wielding this weapon grant +1 Strength, +1 Dexterity, 6 HP regenerated over 1 round, and 3 seconds where your HP cannot go below 1.
 - Grants 50% resistance to cold and electricity